geekygirldawn/grimoire_scripts/README.md

-Scripts for mlstats
+Scripts for Metrics Grimoire
 ==================

 Description
 -----------
-This repo contains scripts that I use with [mlstats](https://github.com/MetricsGrimoire/MailingListStats) to run queries and do some analysis on the data.
+This repo contains scripts that I use with [mlstats](https://github.com/MetricsGrimoire/MailingListStats) and [CVSAnaly](https://github.com/MetricsGrimoire/CVSAnalY) to run queries and do some analysis on the data.

 Caveats
 -------